truenas/middleware/docs/userguide/freenas_intro.rst

 * :menuselection:`System --> Settings --> SSL` has been moved to :menuselection:`System --> General --> Set SSL Certificate`.

-* A new `Tasks`_ menu has been added and the following have been moved to Tasks: Cron Jobs, Init/Shutdown Scripts, Rsync Tasks, and S.M.A.R.T Tests.
+* A new :ref:`Tasks` menu has been added and the following have been moved to Tasks: Cron Jobs, Init/Shutdown Scripts, Rsync Tasks, and S.M.A.R.T Tests.

-* A `ZFS Snapshots`_ menu has been added to Storage.
+* A :ref:`ZFS Snapshots` menu has been added to Storage.

 * :menuselection:`Services --> Directory Services` has been renamed to Directory Service and moved as its own item in the tree.